Image of pesaka cropped for web desktop landscape

 Overview

-At Woburn Safari Park there is a breeding herd of Eastern mountain Bongo that can be seen on the Road Safari in the enclosure they share with the Barbary macaque monkeys.
+At Woburn Safari Park there is a breeding herd of Eastern mountain bongo that can be seen on the Road Safari in the enclosure they share with the Barbary macaque monkeys.

 This large species of African forest antelope is listed as critically endangered due to poaching and illegal trapping.